GabeScott/standard-works-vault/General Conference/1979 October - Prayers and Answers.md

 Once again the scriptures tell us something.
 Read the Book of Mormon—Moroni, chapter 7.
 I quote only one verse:

-“For behold, my brethren, it is given unto you to judge, that ye may know good from evil; and the way to judge is as plain, that ye may know with a perfect knowledge, as the daylight is from the dark night” (Moro.
-7:15).
+“For behold, my brethren, it is given unto you to judge, that ye may know good from evil; and the way to judge is as plain, that ye may know with a perfect knowledge, as the daylight is from the dark night” ([[Moroni 7.15|Moro.
+7:15]]).

 You read the whole chapter.
 It tells of a way to judge such things.